 Soarin’ Over California

 Originally the Ride was simply Soarin’ Above California.
 The ride took in key landmarks such as The Golden Gate Bridge, Napa Valley, Yosemite NP, USS John.
-C. Stenis, and finally Malibu, L.A., and Disneyland.
+C. Stennis, and finally Malibu, L.A., and Disneyland.

 This ride never made a lot of sense at the other Disney parks and needed an overhaul that it got when the ride became Soarin’ Around The World.
 This worked much better, as it never really made any sense in Florida to only fly over California.
 But at Disneyland California, it made perfect sense and we actually much preferred it.